j-data/Hands-On-Lab-Your-First-Program-Types-Expressions-and-Variables/README.md

 This repository covers:
 - Python Programming Fundamentals:
-  ...Classify conditions and branching by identifying structured scenarios with outputs.
+  - Classify conditions and branching by identifying structured scenarios with outputs.

-  ...Work with objects and classes.
+  - Work with objects and classes.

   ...Explain objects and classes by identifying data types and creating a class.